Kira-NT/HotAvalonia/README.md

 <img alt="HotAvalonia Icon" src="https://raw.githubusercontent.com/Kira-NT/HotAvalonia/HEAD/media/icon.png" width="128">

-`HotAvalonia` is a .NET library crafted to seamlessly integrate hot reload functionality into Avalonia applications.
-Acting as a transformative tool for Avalonia developers, it enables dynamic and instantaneous updates to XAML without the need for full recompilation.
-This empowers developers to witness UI changes in real-time, accelerating the design and development workflow.
+`HotAvalonia` is a hot reload plugin for Avalonia that enables you to see UI changes in real time as you edit XAML files, drastically accelerating your design and development workflow.

 ----